-An essential part of Seesaw’s mission is providing a service that keeps students safe and we are committed to being compliant with GDPR on or before May 25.
+An essential part of Seesaw’s mission is providing a service that keeps students safe and we are compliant with GDPR.

 These tools for control and transparency address many of the goals of the GDPR today and are outlined below, along with some additional updates we are making.